LuchaoQi/machine-learning/svm/README.md

 \frac{\omega^{T}\left(x_{1}-x_{2}\right)}{\|\omega\|}=\frac{2}{\|\omega\|}
 $$

+**Note $w$ is the direction vertical to the hyperplane so the left part means exactly the projected distance between two points!!!**

 Maximizing the margin equals to minimizing the reciprocal along with monotone

 $$
 \begin{array}{l}{\max \frac{2}{\| w_{1}\|}} \\ {\min 1 / 2\|w\|^{2}}\end{array}